l3wk/beautiful-jekyll/_posts/2019-01-02-identity-management.md

 One of the most foundational components of any IT infrastructure is a centralised user identity management service.
 The primary purpose of this service is to create and maintain user accounts and authenticate their associated security credentials.

-While some excellent open source identity management systems are available (e.g., [FreeIPA](https://www.freeipa.org/) or [OpenLDAP](http://www.openldap.org/)), I was curious about the so-called directory-as-a-service (DaaS) offering from [JumpCloud](https://jumpcloud.com/), and decided that I would like to give it a try first.
+While some excellent open source identity management systems are available ([FreeIPA](https://www.freeipa.org/) or [OpenLDAP](http://www.openldap.org/) for example), I was curious about the so called directory-as-a-service (or DaaS) offering from [JumpCloud](https://jumpcloud.com/), and decided that I would like to give it a try first.

 JumpCloud is a commercial product, however a free, entry-level, tier is also available (thus making this service compatible with our project rules).
 The free tier permits up to ten individual user accounts, which should be more than adequate for our purposes.